-8. Write with a purpose in mind Why?
+9. Write with a purpose in mi nd Why?
+First milestone: Children begin to use mark-making equipment independently.
 We want children to see themselves as writers and use mark making, symbols and letters in their play as a way of communicating to others.
-First milestone: children to begin to use mark-making equipment independently both indoors and outdoors.
-Adults use Group Time and play opportunities to model write every day, highlighting its' meaning.
+Adults use group time and play opportunities to model writing every day, highlighting its meaning.
 Adults make sure that print, books, and mark-making resources are everywhere.
-As children watch adults modelling writing for a purpose, when they are read to and see print around them that is read to them, when they have exciting resources to mark-make with, children will begin to really value writing and will want to have a go themselves.
-Component Use mark making equipment independently Second milestone: children will have access to a variety of paper and our pen collection to mark-make and draw secret messages to each other and hide them for their friends to find.
+As children watch adults modelling writing for a purpose, are read to and see print around them that is read to them; when they have exciting resources with which to mark-make, they will begin to really value writing and will want to have a go themselves.
+Component Use mark making equipment independently Second milestone: Children will have access to a variety of paper to mark-make and write messages to take home or deliver to a member of staff or another child.
 Children's messages may also take other forms such as chalk outdoors - using arrows to lead children to a message at the end of a trail.
 Adults will model writing for different purposes and read writing from left to right and top to bottom, running their finger under the words.
 Adults will show print has value and meaning and will support children's own writing attempts.
-Adults will re-familiarise themselves with Greg Botrill's training on 'The Message Centre.'
-Component 'write a message to others.'
-Third milestone: children develop an increasingly wide range of purposes for mark making and early writing to support their play such as making posters, letters, cards, tickets and maps.
+Component 'Write' a message to others.
+Third milestone: Children develop an increasingly wide range of purposes for mark making and early writing to support their play such as making signs, letters, cards, tickets and maps.
 Children will begin to imitate adult's writing by producing continuous lines of shapes and symbols.
-Adults plan activities that focus on collaborative and purposeful mark-making and early writing.
-Children will start to use vertical lines, circles and zig zags to imitate writing from left to right and 'read what it says.'
-Some children will start to build some knowledge of letter sounds particularly with their name and Mummy and Daddy.
-They will start to write some of their letters in their name accurately.
-Children take this learning in their own play.
-Component Use writing type marks independently Final milestone : (Composite) Children c with a purpose in mind, making letter type sh letters from their own name.
-Vocabulary message, communicate, lette ers, sounds, skill
+Adults plan activities that focus on collaborative and purposeful mark making and early writing.
+Children will start to use vertical lines, circles and zig zags to imitate writing from left to right and 'read' what it says.
+Adults support children in taking their learning into their own play.
+Children in taking their learning into their own play.
+Component Use writing type marks independently Final milestone : (Composite) Children choose to write in a range of play situations with a purpose in mind, making letter-type shapes and attempting some recognisable letters from their own name.